C2SM-RCM/emiproc/joss/paper.md

 Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
-However, `HERMESv3` is relying on specific confiuration files. `emiproc` is more flexible and extensible as it is designed to be used directly in python scripts.
+However, `HERMESv3` is relying on specific configuration files. `emiproc` is much more flexible and extensible.
+It is alsow easier to use at it can by integrated directly in python scripts.

 # History